phetsims/mean-share-and-balance/doc/model.md

 representation.

 The notepad representation allows users to interact with the data set in order to gain a stronger understanding of the mean.
-In the "Level Out" screen users can add or remove cups, and open or close pipes to level out the water.
+In the "Level Out" screen users can add or remove cups and open or close pipes to level out the water.
 In the "Distribute" screen users can move candy bars from one plate to another.
 In the "Fair Share" screen users can collect and split apples into slices.
 In the "Balance Point" screen users can move the balance beam fulcrum to find the balance point across the data set.